 Dual South African Citizenship

-The Citizenship Act, (Act 88 of 1995), affected on 6 October 1995, provides for retention of South African citizenship PRIOR to acquisition of a foreign citizenship.
-A condition of attaining dual citizenship for all South African citizens aged twenty-one (21) years or older is that they must apply and be granted permission to retain South African citizenship prior to the acquisition of a foreign citizenship.
-Once granted, the holder must always enter and leave South Africa on their valid South African passport.
+The South African Citizenship Act provides for retention of South African citizenship PRIOR to the acquisition of a foreign citizenship.
+A condition of attaining dual citizenship for all South African citizens aged 18 years or older is that they must apply and be granted permission to retain their South African citizenship prior to the acquisition of a foreign citizenship.

 If a South African citizen does not obtain this prior permission they will automatically lose their South African citizenship on voluntary acquisition of a foreign citizenship.

-South African citizens under the age of twenty-one (21) years are exempt and do not require permission as long as they acquire the foreign citizenship before their twenty-first (21st) birthday.
-They automatically retain their South African citizenship for life unless; once they have reached the age of 21 and they then wish to acquire a further foreign citizenship.
-They will then have to apply for prior permission to retain their South African citizenship - failing to do so, they will automatically lose their South African citizenship.
+South African citizens under the age of 18 years are exempt and do not require to apply for dual citizenship, as long as they acquire the foreign citizenship before their 18th birthday.
+They automatically retain their South African citizenship for life unless, once they have reached the age of 18 years and they then wish to acquire a further foreign citizenship, they will then have to apply for prior permission to retain their South African citizenship.
+Failing to do so, they will automatically lose their South African citizenship.

-In essence the 2004 Amendment to the legislation provides that a South African dual citizen can use his or her foreign passport/citizenship/nationality freely outside South Africa.
+In essence legislation provides that a South African dual citizen can use his or her foreign passport/citizenship/nationality freely outside South Africa.
 However, in South Africa, he/she may not use his or her foreign citizenship to gain an advantage or to avoid a responsibility or duty, which he or she as a South African citizen would otherwise have or have not been entitled or subjected to.

-It should be mentioned that South African citizens who automatically lost their South African citizenship never lose their right to Permanent Residence in South Africa.
+NB.
+It should be mentioned that South African citizens by birth, who automatically lost their South African citizenship, never lose their right to Permanent Residence in South Africa.
 Should they permanently return to South Africa, they will be able to apply for the resumption of their South African citizenship from within the Country.

 Requirements for your application

 2. Determination of your Current Status (form BI-529): requires details of your present status in order that we may ascertain your claim for South African citizenship.
+Please mark N/A to questions that are not applicable, questions 9 & 10 MUST be answered and section must be signed by the applicant or the form will be returned.
 Information pertaining to parent's details; a minimum of their full date and place of birth is required.

-• For applications originating from within Australia - a self-addressed Express or Registered Post Envelope (only one envelope per family) OR a Postal Money Order or Bank Cheque made payable to the South African High Commission.
+• For applications originating from within Australia - a self-addressed Express or Registered Post Envelope (only one envelope per family).

 South African High Commission